Nerian/akephalos2/README.md

 end
 ```

+### Encoding

-Akephalos uses UTF-8 encoding.
+Akephalos uses UTF-8 encoding by default.
 You may need to add `# encoding: utf-8` at the first line of your test.
+This behavior is the default using JRuby in 1.9 mode, but you can use JRuby in 1.8 mode by setting the environment variable `ENV['JRUBY_1_8']=true`.
+Note that Akephalos works with MRI.
+I refer here to the JRuby that is used internally by Akephalos.

+### Frames

 Capybara allows you to perform your action on a context, for example inside a div or a frame.
 With Akephalos you can select the frame either by id or by index.